kea-dpd/.github/profile/README.md

 #### Autumn Holiday
 All of week 42 the school officially has vacation.
 But the School is open, and your team will organize yourself as you want.
 But be sure to take it easy.
 Make sure to take some time off to enjoy autumn in Copenhagen.

-#### The Startup way
+#### The Startup Way
 Taking off-set in the lean startup approach.
 During this theme you will be launching a new enterprise—whether it’s a tech start-up, a small business, or an initiative within a large corporation this is what you are going to do with your team.
 The Lean Startup is a new approach being adopted across the globe, changing the way companies are built and new products are launched.

-#### Scrum / Agile IT
+#### Agile Teams
-Learn how to kick-start, execute, and deliver your agile projects.
-Combining cutting-edge tools with classic agile practices, you will learn everything you need to deliver something of value every week and make rolling your software into production.
+Learn how to kickstart, execute, and deliver your agile projects.
+Combining cutting-edge tools with classic agile practices, you will learn everything you need to deliver something of value every week and develop products in iterations.

 #### Prepare for exam
 Foot off the speeder.
-It's time to wrap up your learnings and prepare yourself for the examn.
+It's time to wrap up your learnings and prepare yourself for the exam.
 You may still have (some) time on the side to continue learning loops on your product though.

 #### Exam
-We will be running an intense semester - and now it is time to demonstrate how your progressed and learned during the semester.
-The exam will be an indivudal oral exam based on your portfolio, worklog and individual reflection.
+We will be running an intense semester - and now it is time to demonstrate how you have progressed and learned during the semester.
+The exam will be an indivudal oral exam based on your portfolio, worklog and an individual reflection paper.

 <details open><summary><h2>Organization</h2> (click to toggle expand/collapse)</summary>

 ---
 #### A co-workspace dedicated to just us
 We will have a classroom dedicated only to this elective.
 It will be available and accessible around the clock thoroughout the entire semester.
 It will be like a joint co-workspace.
-So you are encourgaed to spend time here, when you are not out an about getting feedback for endusers or your client.
-So that the entire class can benfit from each other's synergies and enthusiasm.
+So you are encourgaed to spend time here, when you are not out getting feedback from users or your client.

 #### We are a team of lecturers and project coaches: